-- 9.4.8 Southern Southgate, including the railway station, is the major gateway into the town centre from the south, but is in need of regeneration to create a more welcoming and attractive experience of arrival into Sleaford from the railway station.
+- 9.4.7 Southern Southgate, including the railway station, is the major gateway into the town centre from the south, but is in need of regeneration to create a more welcoming and attractive experience of arrival into Sleaford from the railway station.
 The railway station currently feels physically isolated and not well connected to the main town centre.
-In order to address this issue, there needs to be clear visual and pedestrian links to the town centre and public realm improvements. - 9.4.9 Southgate and the area around the railway station has been the subject of a detailed urban design study which resulted in the adoption of a Supplementary Planning Document (SPD) in 2010.
+In order to address this issue, there needs to be clear visual and pedestrian links to the town centre and public realm improvements. - 9.4.8 Southgate and the area around the railway station has been the subject of a detailed urban design study which resulted in the adoption of the Sleaford Town Centre Regeneration Supplementary Planning Document (SPD) (2010).
 This SPD seeks to guide the regeneration of this key part of the town.